TCS-Meiji/treewidth-exact/README.md

 ## Usage

-Read the graph in the .gr format from the standard input and write the resulting tree-decomposition in the .td format.
-See the PACE site mentioned above for these file formats.
+Read the graph in the .gr format from the standard input and write the resulting tree-decomposition in the .td format to the standard output.
+See the PACE site linked above for these file formats.
 ```
 ./tw-ex
 ```
 ## Build

 Run `make`.
-In case of problems, try 'make clean' and then 'make'.
+In case of problems, try `make clean` and then `make`.

 ## License